stellar-flame/BrowserGame/README.md

 3. Start the development server:
    ```
-   npm start
+   npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:3000`

 ## How to Play